FINANCING UNIVERSAL SOCIAL PROTECTION IN DEVELOPING COUNTRIES

 The Covid-19 crisis is having a devastating economic impact globally and in developing as well as developed countries.
 It began as an unprecedented trade and financial shock as the year began and will require innovative policy measures to climb out of its economic consequences.
-The following/attached/whatever paper reviews the situation as seen in mid-April and suggests starting a serious conversation about additional policy measures that might be taken.
+A recent paper reviews the situation as seen in mid-April and suggests starting a serious conversation about additional policy measures that might be taken.
 See new paper here

 Civil Society Letter on UN Resolution on “External Debt Sustainability and Development”